Ardad2/ardad2/README.md

 ### Hello there! 👋
-I'm Arjun Dadhwal, currently a sophomore majoring in Computer Science at Arizona State University and a Software Developer.
+I'm Arjun Dadhwal, currently a sophomore majoring in Computer Science at Arizona State University and a Software Development Enthusiast.
 <!--
 **Ardad2/ardad2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.